nicklalone/IGME220-Intro/00 - Administration/Design and Editing Sprints/Sprints.md

 Week 1 . . . . . . . . . . . . . . . . . . . . . . .
 Design Sprint #1
 The Up the River Exercise.

 Welcome to Game Design and Development 1.
 For those of you who are programmers, we won't be doing that here.
 For those of you who are artists, you might be able to fit something in here but it'll be quick.
-We're here to concentrate on pre-production or when the design of a game happens.
+We're here to concentrate on pre-production or when the design of a game happens; execution, or programming, is what comes during production.
 While we will be primarily designing games for physical prototypes, you will be asked to create plans for digitizing your projects.

 This first project is JUST YOU.

 The assignment is this:

 1. Learn how to play the game as is.
-2. Make 3 substantial changes with just 1 being art-based.
+2. Make 3 substantial changes with just 1 being allowed to be art- or theme-based.
 3. Write it up and turn in the following items:
 	* Instruction Manual with your additions.
+		* Some of you might be asking about length requirements.
+If I can't figure out how to play what you've designed, figure it out.
 	- Print and Play Files if you add any pieces.
+		- This is if you've created a theme, new pieces, or something that requires new participants to do something.
-	- Post Mortem - enough words to answer the following:
+	- Post Mortem - write enough words to answer the following:
 		- What went right?
 		- What went wrong?
 		- If you could start over, what would you change?
 		- What would be the most difficult part of this to digitize?
 	- Ideas for further development

-Zip these up in a .zip file and submit by Saturday night!
+Put all of this into a single PDF file these up in a .zip file and submit by Saturday night!

 Week 2 . . . . . . . . . . . . . . . . . . . . . .
 Editing Spring #1
 Edit someone else’s Up the River.